cdevaneprugh/hpg-esm/README.md

 With the abundance of compsets and resolutions, I'm going to need a better naming convention for my case directories.
 I think something like `compset.resolution.modifiers` would work.
 For example the name for our initial single point test (that failed) would be `I1850Clm50SpCru.f19_g17.PTS`.

 ### Compset Testing<a name="clm_compset_testing"></a>

+Anytime we get an error that is something like:

+> MCT::m_SparseMatrixPlus:: FATAL--length of vector y different from row count of sMat.Length of y = 1 Number of rows in sMat = 55296

+We can assume there is some issue with MOSART or CISM.
+The goal of running the following cases is to determine which is causing the error in single point mode.
+I did this by choosing similar compsets that use physics from clm4.0 4.5 and 5.0 as well as running a global and PTS version of each compset.

 __Compset Long Name	:	Compset Alias	:	Resolution Used__